 The second generation includes those faculties that were established immediately before or after the establishment of the University.
 In addition to our Faculty, this generation includes Faculty of Law, Faculty of Mechanical Engineering and Faculty of Medicine.

+The first phase coincides with the period from 1975 to 1991.
 This is the period that began with the establishment, and continued with personnel and material and financial strengthening of the organization, and solving spatial issues.
-When it comes to the issue of space, until the summer semestar of the academic year 1976/77 the Faculty worked in the premises of the elementary school "Georgi Stojkov-Rakovski", and afterwards it used the premises of the former Higher School of Economics, as a tenant.
-With the closing of the Higher School of Economics in 1980, the Faculty became legal successor of that School and the sole owner of the whole building where we are today.
+When it comes to the spatial issue, until the summer semester of the academic year 1976/77 the Faculty worked in the premises of the elementary school "Georgi Stojkov-Rakovski", and afterwards it used the premises of the former College of Economics and Commerce, as a tenant.
+With the closing of the College of Economics and Commerce in 1980, the Faculty became its legal successor and the owner of the building in which we are today.

 - very pronounced fluctuation of students and teaching staff,